 And you'll have to pay for all of the business professionals such as solicitors, accountants etc.

-And the tax man will undoubtedly want their share of any profits.
+And the tax man will also take their share of any profits in Capital Gains Tax.

 And like any profession, there are good brokers and "not so good" brokers.
 So here's some guidelines to follow: